Manje Bistre 2: Soundtrack

 score by Jatinder Shah.
 The lyrics are by Happy Raikoti and Ricky Khan.

 Reception

 According to Box Office India, Manje Bistre 2 grossed ₹1.18 crore on its opening day in India making it the 21st highest Punjabi opener in India, while it was comparably very low to prequel Manje Bistre which grossed ₹2.21 crore on its opening day.
 In its opening weekend the film netted ₹4.12 crore in India and ₹5 crore at overseas including $415,000 from North America.

 Sequel

-A sequel titled Manje bistre 3 is set for 2021 release.
+A sequel to this film titled Manje Bistre 3 directed by Baljit Singh Deo and produced by Gippy Grewal and Ravneet Kaur Grewal is set to release on 26 July 2024.